mad-lab/transit/src/pytransit/doc/source/CGI.rst

 * intercept - the resulting intercept of the overall fitted regression

-* coefficient sgRNA_strength - coefficient of the amount sgRNA strength contributes to the decrease in abundance
+* coefficient sgRNA_efficiency - coefficient of the amount sgRNA efficiency contributes to the decrease in abundance

 * coefficient concentration dependence - coefficient of the amount concentration contributes to the decrease in abundance

 * pval intercept - the wald test based p-value of the intercept

-* pval sgRNA_strength - the wald test based p-value of the coefficient sgRNA_strength
+* pval sgRNA_efficiency - the wald test based p-value of the coefficient sgRNA_efficiency

 * pval concentration dependence - the wald test based p-value of the coefficient of concentration dependence